Six steps from curious to installed. Most homeowners complete this in 1–2 weeks.

 Try solar for $500–$2,000 instead of $25,000+.
 See real savings on your bill before making a major investment.

-Install yourself in under 2 hours.
+Install yourself in about an hour.
 No contractor scheduling, no permit applications, no utility interconnection paperwork.

 Add capacity to shaded areas, garages, sheds, or fences that rooftop can't reach.
 Works alongside existing rooftop systems.